What is a balance sheet for business?

 How does a balance sheet work?

-Your assets should equal your total liabilities plus shareholders’/owner’s equity.
-If they don’t, there may be mistakes in—or data missing from—your balance sheet.
+The equation shows that a business’s assets should equal its total liabilities plus shareholders’ or owner’s equity.
+If they don’t, there may be mistakes in—or data missing from—the balance sheet.

 What goes on a balance sheet?

-Balance sheets are prepared by you or your accounting team at regular intervals, such as quarterly or annually, and have 3 regular components:
+SBOs or their accounting teams prepare balance sheets at regular intervals, such as quarterly or annually, and include three main components:

 Assets

-Your business assets are anything of value that your company owns or is owed.
-They include items such as:
+Your business assets are items of value that your company owns or is owed.
+They may include:

 • Cash or cash equivalents